Guide, Updated 15 May 2026

 What is the UK driving test second-attempt pass rate?

-49.6% in DVSA DRT122A 2024-25 data.
-This sits 0.7 percentage points above the first-attempt rate of 48.9%.
+Around 49.6% in the DVSA DRT121D attempt data, roughly 0.7 percentage points above the first-attempt rate of about 48.9%.
 The lift is real but smaller than learners expect.
 About half of second attempts still fail.
 Real improvement comes from the targeted lessons in the cooling period, not from the second-attempt mechanic itself.

 Why is the retake pass rate higher than the first attempt?